frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePerformanceConversionAnalysisApplication.md

 - Select the Dashboard app
 - In the upper righthand corner, select Upload and select your json file
 - Refresh your dashboard list and launch your Dashboard
-- Modify the KPI variable filter and change appName and conversionGoal settings.

 # User Guide